DanishDhanjal15/portfolio/README.md

 ## 🚀 About Me

 Detail-oriented **Front-End Developer** with strong proficiency in building **responsive, accessible web interfaces** with clean, maintainable code.
 I have strong fundamentals in **Cyber Security** and am passionate about **Ethical Hacking** and **Red Teaming**.
-I combine front-end development expertise with security-first thinking to create cutting-edge solutions.
+I combine front-end development expertise with security-first thinking to create cutting-edge solutions..

 - 🔐 Cybersecurity enthusiast with **Micro Degree from IIT-GUWAHATI**
 - 🏆 **1st Place Winner** - Sabka AI Hackathon 2025 (TIET x University of Queensland)